Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Ewald summation

-The self contribution term in \eqref{eq:potential_split}, $\varphi^{\w {self}}_\mi$, is a constant term which is independent of the periodicity.
-This term is added to the sum in order to exclude the interaction of charges with themselves which is contributed as a result of the decomposition.
+The self-contribution term $\varphi^{\w {self}}_\midx$ in Eq.~\eqref{eq:potential_split} is a constant term which is independent of the periodicity.
+This term is added to the sum in order to exclude the unwanted interaction of charges with themselves which is introduced as a result of the decomposition.
 The term reads